prashantsingh8962/PwC-Forage-Power-BI-Intern/README.md

 2. A few weeks after presenting my dashboard to the management, the Retention Manager from the telecom reaches out to you directly.
 He was impressed by your work and asked if I can put together a dashboard about customer retention.

+### KPIs Expectations:
-In addition, to better understand the data, the telecom Retention Manager has scheduled a meeting with the engagement partner at PwC to cover these points:
+the telecom Retention Manager has scheduled a meeting with the engagement partner at PwC to cover these points:

 - Customers in the telecom industry are hard-earned: we don’t want to lose them
 - The retention department is here to get customers back in case of termination